-FCC to investigate 700MHz interoperability, may allow Dish to build LTE networkAlex Wagner - Deputy Managing Editor, News Desk
+FCC to investigate 700MHz interoperability, may allow Dish to build LTE networkAlex Wagner - Editorial Director of News and Content

 A couple of interesting tidbits of news have come out of an FCC meeting that took place this morning.
 First up, the FCC has said that it'll begin looking into the possibility of reassigning the 2GHz band that's currently classified as Mobile Satellite Service (MSS) to Advanced Wireless Service (AWS).
 That's a move that'd please Dish Network, which happens to own some of that 2GHz satellite spectrum and would like to use it to build a 4G LTE network here on earth.